 - Turkey typically contains less L–Tryptophan than other poultry, according to Dawn Jackson Blatner, RD, LDN, an American Dietetic Association spokeswoman and author of The Flexitarian Diet.

 We also need to consider the time of the year, as we all know that holiday schedules can wreak havoc on our sleep patterns.
-It’s no surprise that after all the traveling, keeping kids entertained, cooking for extended family, and partaking in other festivities, we’re falling asleep so easily after a big meal.
+It’s no surprise that after all the traveling, keeping kids entertained, cooking for extended family, and partaking in other festivities, we’re falling asleep so easily after a big meal especially with our travel pillows.

 So, this year don’t blame the bird for the “turkey coma.”
 Instead, embrace the opportunity to celebrate with loved ones, eat amazing food, and get some sleep!
 Happy Thanksgiving!